kevinding0218/InterviewDocuments/Q and A/BQ/Salary.md

 #### What's your expected salary
-- Hey I'm just curious, what's the compensation band for this position?
+- Hey I'm just curious, **what's the compensation band for this position**?
-- I actually haven't put much thought into this.
-This is a really important thing, so let me take some time to just think about this and can we revisit this later?
+- **I actually haven't put much thought into this.** This is a really important thing, so let me take some time to just think about this and can we revisit this later?
-- I am very glad you ask about this, but my top priority is finding the right fit, so once we find that, I'm happy to discuss salary, I really love getting to know you guys, I did a little bit research, and I saw that the industry average is X, and the offer that you gave me is slightly below that, is there anyways that we could possibly make up the difference?
+- I am very glad you ask about this, but my top priority is finding the right fit, so once we find that, I'm happy to discuss salary, **I really love getting to know you guys**, I did a little bit research, and I saw that the industry average is X, and the offer that you gave me is slightly below that, is there anyways that we could possibly make up the difference?
 - Thank you so much for investing the time and resources throughout the process to meet with me to chat with me,
 - Compensation is important to me, I really want to look at the entire value of working at your company, what I get to do, who I get to do with, the training opportunities, the career advancement opportunities, the benefit, vacation and all of the things that's going along with the company.
 - At the moment, to give you any kind of estimate would be uneducated on my part.